PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 10 Plans.md

 Place 1: *The Den*
 - Large and decrepit, seems devoid of life from the outside
 - The main door is cracked open
+- Shattered vials of Dreamlily on the ground, tables/chair upturned, alchemy supplies strewn about
-- Several poor people sit in the main chamber and refine Dreamlily.
+- Usually, several poor people sit in the main chamber and refine Dreamlily.

 Place 2: *Books, Scrolls, and Nooks*
 - University District located in Upper Menthis